Gabriel Arias Preview, Player Props: Guardians vs. Angels

-On Friday, Gabriel Arias (.500 slugging percentage in past 10 games, including one home run) and the Cleveland Guardians play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 9:38 PM ET.
+On Saturday, Gabriel Arias (hitting .282 in his past 10 games) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
+First pitch is at 9:07 PM ET.

 Gabriel Arias Game Info & Props vs. the Angels